howerj/cdb/readme.md

 - Instead of having two separate structures for the allocator and the file operations, the structure could be merged.

+# BUGS

+For any bugs, email the [author][].
+It comes with a 'works on my machine guarantee'.
+The code has been written with the intention of being portable, and should work on 32-bit and 64-bit machines.
+It is tested more frequently on a 64-bit Linux machine, and less so on frequently on Windows.
+Please give a detailed bug report (including but not limited to what machine/OS you are running on, a failing example test case, etcetera).

+- [ ] Improve code quality
+  - [ ] Add assertions wherever possible
+  - [ ] Stress test (attempt creation >4GiB DBs, overflow conditions, etcetera)
+  - [ ] Validate data read off disk; lowest 8 bits of stored hash match bucket, pointers are within the right section, and refuse to read/seek if invalid.
+  - [ ] Use less memory when holding index in memory
+- [x] Turn into library
+  - [ ] Settle on an API
+  - [ ] add cdb\_read, cdb\_seek, ...
+- [ ] Allow compile time customization of library
+  - [ ] 16/32/64 bit version of the database
+  - [ ] configurable endianess
+- [x] Document format and command line options.
+  - [ ] Add ASCII diagrams to describe format
+  - [ ] Improve prose of format description
+  - [ ] Generate manual page from this 'readme.md' by either using
+  [ronn][] or [pandoc][]
+  - [ ] Remove this list once it is complete
+- [ ] Mimic command line options for original program?
+- [ ] Benchmark the system.
+  - [ ] Adding timing information to operations.
+  - [ ] Possible improvements include larger I/O buffering and avoiding
+    scanf/printf functions (using custom numeric routines instead).
+  - [ ] Different hash functions could improve performance

+# COPYRIGHT

+The libraries, documentation, and the program at licensed under the [Unlicense][].
+Do what thou wilt.

+[author]: howe.r.j.89@gmail.com
 [main.c]: main.c
 [CDB]: https://cr.yp.to/cdb.html
 [GNU Make]: https://www.gnu.org/software/make/